Fabrixa Integration API Reference

 Header Breakdown

-content-type– Always set toapplication/jsonfor webhooks.x-webhook-signature– The HMAC-SHA256 signature for request verification (explained below).x-webhook-topic– The event type or topic of the webhook.
-For example:order.created– Triggered when a new order is created.order.updated– Triggered when an existing order is updated.
+content-type- always set toapplication/jsonfor webhooks.x-webhook-signature- the HMAC-SHA256 signature for request verification.x-webhook-topic- the event type or topic of the webhook.
+For example:order.created- triggered when a new order is created.order.updated- triggered when an existing order is updated.

 Fabrixa webhooks notify your system of changes in order status or activity.
 Each webhook is triggered by a specific x-webhook-topic value.
-Below are the currently supported topics:
+Currently supported topics:

 | Topic | Description |